AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-mac/solving-problems/logs.md

 ---
-title: ’How to collect and send logs’
+title: How to collect and send logs
 sidebar_position: 1
 ---